 Similarly, if you want to freeze the motion of water, then you will need to choose a fairly fast shutter speed, say around 1/250 or more.
-If the water is really raging or you want to freeze individual droplets, then you will have to go with a faster shutter speed.
+If the water is really raging or you want to freeze individual droplets, then you will have to go with a shorter exposure time.
 If it’s a bright sunny day, then that shouldn’t be a problem.

 To freeze the motion of vehicles such as cars or motorcycles again, you will need to go with a fast shutter speed.
 A minimum of 1/500, but most likely, if your subject is race cars, then you’ll have to go much higher, 1/1000 to 1/8000, for example.

 The direction of motion makes a difference as well.
-You can also employ a panning motion as you shoot a very fast-moving subject, which will blur the background slightly but help freeze the motion of your subject.
+You can use the panning technique to shoot a very fast-moving subject, which will blur the background slightly but help freeze the motion of your subject.

 Slow shutter speeds for creative effects

-One of the most fun parts about shutter speed is the ability to create interesting effects with slow shutter speeds.
+One of the most fun elements of shutter speed is slowing it down to create interesting effects.
 You can blur the motion of water, create smooth effects, create light trails, or even make your own light paintings.

 When selecting a slow shutter speed, there is always a lot of experimentation involved, so don’t be afraid to try changing the length of your exposure to see what happens.
-Depending on the light conditions, you may need to use an ND filter in order to shoot with longer shutter speeds.
+Depending on the light conditions, you may need to use a neutral density filter (ND filter) in order to shoot with longer exposure times.